sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

-The sole options passed down are the HDFS bindings: `fs.defaultFS`, which is passed down both as that property and as `fs.default.name`, and, in a secure cluster, the security flag (`hoya.security.enabled`) and the HDFS Kerberos principal.
+The sole options passed down are the HDFS bindings: `fs.defaultFS`, which is passed down both as that property and as `fs.default.name`, and, in a secure cluster, the security flag (`slider.security.enabled`) and the HDFS Kerberos principal.